rbb-data/svelte-starter/README.md

 **Note:** The script uses [rsync](https://rsync.samba.org/) to efficiently synchronize changes between your local build and the target folder.
 The version of `rsync` that ships with macOS is out of date, so please install a recent version via [homebrew](https://brew.sh/) or [nix](https://nixos.org/guides/install-nix.html).

-### `npm run deploy:google-cloud`
+### `npm run deploy:gc-storage`

-Runs `build` and uploads the files to the Google Cloud Storage `rbb-data-static`.
+Builds the app for production and uploads the files to the Google Cloud Storage `rbb-data-static`.
 You'll need Google Cloud's command line tools `gcloud` and `gsutil` installed and configured (for installation instructions, see https://cloud.google.com/sdk/docs/install).

-The deployed file will be available at https://storage.googleapis.com/rbb-data-static/{project-name}/index.html
+The deployed file will be available at https://storage.googleapis.com/rbb-data-static/cool-project-name/index.html (assuming you named your project `cool-project-name`).

+### `npm run update-tokens`

+Builds design tokens into CSS, SCSS and javascript files, see [Design tokens](https://github.com/rbb-data/svelte-starter#design-tokens).

+### `npm run update-google-doc`

+Reads the connected Google doc and writes to `src/data/google-doc.json`, see [Connect to Google doc](https://github.com/rbb-data/svelte-starter#connect-to-google-doc).

+### `npm run update-google-sheets`

+Reads the connected Google sheet and writes to `src/data/google-sheet-*.csv`, see [Connect to Google sheet](https://github.com/rbb-data/svelte-starter#connect-to-google-sheet).

+### `npm run lint`

+Runs `prettier` and `eslint` (only checks, doesn't write).

+### `npm run format`

+Formats files using `prettier`.

 ## Embed as iframe